-- 3. Is eligible for Housing Choice Voucher (HCV) assistance (as determined by a PHA); and - 4.
+- 2. Is not currently assisted under any federal, state, or local rental assistance program; - 3.
+Is eligible for Housing Choice Voucher (HCV) assistance (as determined by a PHA); and - 4.
 As the result of an eligible triggering event, either is paying or may have to pay greater than 30 percent of adjusted monthly income toward rent.
 Attachment A of this notice details how this provision is to be implemented.

-A resident who meets the criteria listed above is considered to be "at-risk" for purposes of this Notice.
-Attachment A to this Notice (Owner Checklist for Determining At-Risk Households) provides further information on identifying at-risk households.
+A resident who meets the criteria listed above is considered to be "at-risk" for purposes of this notice.
+Attachment A to this notice (Owner Requirements for Determining At-Risk Households) provides further information on identifying atrisk households.